yucheols/TwoSalDist/README.md

-# Ecological niche modeling of two distantly related and lungless salamanders endemic to the Korean Peninsula
+# Ecological niche modeling of two distantly related lungless salamanders
 Ecological niche modeling and associated analyses for the two species of Korean endemic salamanders.

 ## Study background